EMUNES/Auto-Subtitle-File-Generation/stt/vosk_api/README.md

 ## Thanks from ASFG

 VOSK api makes offline and free SpeechToText transition handy.
 It's easy to integrate vosk-api to my project.
-For this reason
+Great work!

+ALSO, all models I use here are a renamed version from vosk-api models.
+For more details, see [vosk models](https://alphacephei.com/vosk/models).
+Thanks again!